samumantha/github-jupyter-4-ds/content/data.md

 ```

+## What makes Python and pandas better than Excel?

+- **Automation**: Python scripts can be reused and automated, reducing repetitive tasks.
+- **Scalability**: Excel struggles with large datasets, while pandas handles millions of rows efficiently.
+- **Version control**: Code and data processing steps can be tracked using Git.
+- **Reproducibility**: Your workflow can be repeated or shared exactly by others.
+- **Visualization and analysis**: Seamless integration with powerful libraries like matplotlib, seaborn, and statsmodels.
+- **Error prevention**: Fewer manual steps mean fewer opportunities for copy-paste mistakes.
+- **Integration**: Easily connects with databases, APIs, and other formats like JSON, HDF5, etc.

 ## Where to learn more about pandas

 Pandas is extremely powerful and there is a lot that can be done and there are